gaehlerm/SoftwareEngineering/README.md

 "The perfect kind of architecture decision is the one which never has to be made" ― Robert C. Martin

 // Rethink this chapter.
 I state that architecture is everything, but at the same time only write about libraries.
 This chapter somehow needs serious rework to be done.

-// I ordered a book on architecture.
-Read that one and we'll see.

 // where to write about stability of code? see clean architecture and 97-things-every-programmer-should-know chapter 74